Sorel is not what they used to be. Once a big corporation…

 - Filled with snow

 - Not a lot of ankle support

 - Split at the sole

 Once a big corporation starts going "We can make things cheaper" what do you get?
 After three months they started to crack and split at the toe bend.
 After talking to other people these boots were not defective.
 This is a manufacturing flaw.
 So I broke out my old 20-year-old Sorels that were made by Sorel.

 Started looking at the Baffin Evolution for this winter

 Lots of positives, but if your liners are getting wet then so are your feet—not good at -20°.

-The pics are were I tried to repair them to get me through the season with gorilla tape and goop
+The pics are where I tried to repair them to get me through the season with Gorilla Tape and goop.

 Growing up in the north and on a horse farm, it was…